-Our organization dates to May 1983, when President Ronald Reagan signed into law a bill establishing the Foundation for the Advancement of Military Medicine, a private, not-for-profit organization.
-Five months later, the Foundation was named in honor of the late Sen. Henry M. "Scoop" Jackson, who sponsored the legislation that led to its founding.
+Five months later, the private, not-for-profit Foundation was named in honor of the late Sen. Henry M. "Scoop" Jackson, D-Washington, who sponsored the legislation that led to its founding.

 The Foundation’s core functions as outlined in the legislation remain as relevant as ever:

-- supporting research and education at the Uniformed Services University of the Health Sciences and throughout the military medical community
+- Supporting research and education at the Uniformed Services University of the Health Sciences and throughout the military medical community

-- serving as a link between military researchers and private medical sector.
+- Serving as a link between military researchers and private medical sector